jepefe/monitormate/README.md

 Example:

-	python monitormate.py -p2700 -u http://www.YOURSERVER.com/regstatus.php -i5 -t YOURTOKEN -c
+	php monitormate.php -p 57027 -u http://www.YOURSERVER.com/post_datastream.php  -t YOURTOKEN

-Go to  http://YOURSERVER/monitormate.html, maybe you have to wait a little depending your record interval.
+Go to  http://YOURSERVER/index.php (maybe you have to wait a little depending your record interval.)

-You can send data stream directly to your remote server and run monitormate.py on it.
+You can send data stream directly to your remote server and run monitormate.php on it.

-Time interval on monitormate.py only affects to “real time”.
+The relay script sends the data up to the server as soon as it has all available information.
+Because of the way FNDC works this is about 14 seconds.
 Interval for database record is in config.php.

-You can use the -r parameter to resend datastream to other computer or to send to the same using other port and use again the python script to see status in command line.